 If, when the entries have closed, it is found that the entry under one or more Judges exceeds the limit of 120 runs per day per Judge, the Club shall immediately secure the approval from the ASCA Business Office for the appointment of one or more additional Judges, or for reassignment of its advertised Judges, so that no Judge will be required to exceed the limit.
 If a Judge with an excessive entry was advertised to judge more than one class, one or more of their classes shall be assigned to another Judge.
 The class or classes selected for reassignment shall first be any Non-regular classes for which they were advertised and shall then be either the regular class or classes with the minimum number of entries, or those with the minimum scheduled time, which will bring the advertised Judge's schedule within, and as close as possible to the maximum limit.
-If a Judge with an excessive entry was advertised to judge only one class, the Show Secretary shall divide the entry as evenly as possible between the advertised Judge and the other Judge by drawing lots.
+If a Judge with an excessive entry was advertised to judge and the other Judge by drawing lots.